← Back to Data Stories

 Gold mining in India is highly concentrated in Karnataka, home to the historic Kolar Gold Fields (closed in 2001) and the active Hutti Gold Mines.
 Other states like Jharkhand and Andhra Pradesh produce only small amounts.

-Below is a 10-year snapshot of state-wise gold production in tonnes:
+Below is a 10-year data of state-wise gold production in tonnes:

 YearKarnataka(in KG)Jharkhand(in KG)Others(in KG)India Total(in KG)India Total(in Tonnes)